RishiDeKayne/Undergraduate_coding_club/Week3.md

 ## Data Files

+First we are going to make an example phenotype file we will use during this workshop.

 ```
 echo 'Individual_Number Spawning_Depth Standard_Length Sex Colour' > sample_info.txt
 echo 'BL_100 4 35 M Blue' >> sample_info.txt